thtRajasthaniGuy/nearbycare/README.md

 Hi [Name],

-Thank you for submitting [NGO Name] to NearbyCare!
+Thank you for submitting [NGO Name] to KarunaHub!

 We've received your submission and our team will review it within 48 hours.
 You'll receive an email once we've made a decision.